Science, Technology, Engineering and Math (STEM) Programs

 STEM Programs are offered at:

-Atkins Academic and Technology High School (Grades 9-12): Biotechnology, Scientific Visualization/Computer Technology, and Pre-Engineering
+Atkins Academic and Technology High School (Grades 9-12): Biotechnology, Scientific Visualization/Game Design, and Engineering